Winds and lightning strikes stoke Oregon fire, now the largest in the U.S.

 “It was pretty scary but everything seemed to fall into place,” she said.
 “Everybody helped everybody.
 It was actually pretty amazing for how crummy it really was.”

 The National Weather Service in Boise said the storms were capable of producing wind gusts up to 70 mph with blowing dust reducing visibility.
-A storm about 44 miles (71 kilometers) northwest of Huntington near Baker City on Wednesday afternoon had recorded a wind gust of 66 mph (106 kph), the weather service said.
+A storm about 44 miles northwest of Huntington near Baker City on Wednesday afternoon had recorded a wind gust of 66 mph, the weather service said.

 Wind, lightning and heavy rain fell that could cause flash flooding and debris flows in recently burned areas, authorities said.
 Flash flood warnings were issued for Huntington and in a nearby burn scar area.